rahul1996pp/cvlib-image-sorter/README.md

 ## Installation:
 - To Install all dependencies
-- For first time use following commands.
+- For the first time using the following commands.

 ```bash
 git clone https://github.com/rahul1996pp/cvlib-image-sorter.git